 Day four (4/30) of my journey towards becoming an Over the Road driver was rather exciting.
 As with the rest of the week, we started out in the yard today.
 We had a different yard instructor, so things were slightly different.
-Instead of 3 groups of 3, he broke us into 5 groups of 2 (we had a spare person today from the morning drive group).
+Instead of three groups of three, he broke us into five groups of two (we had a spare person today from the morning drive group).
 Scott and I started by pre-tripping a Century Class Freightliner yard rig that was available.
 We were already familiar with the Century Class, as that is the type of rig we drive in the afternoon.
 Once we had both gone through the whole PTI process, the instructor called the morning group into the classroom to go over angle backing with us.

-One of the things our instructor told us to help us with backing was a new way of thinking about the process.
-He called it 'pushing the box'.
+Our instructor gave us a new way of thinking about backing to help us with the process.
+He called it 'pushing the box.'
 Simply put, you watch the rear of your trailer closely.
 Whenever it drifts to one side or the other, you use your 'elbow' to nudge the tail back to center.
-If you think about it, it' makes perfect sense.
+If you think about it, it makes perfect sense.
 Your trailer is drifting to the blind side, so you 'nudge back' with your right elbow... which turns the wheel to the right, which in turn forces the trailer to the left.
 Once I got that through this thick calcified material I call a skull, straight backing was a breeze.
 Now I just have to work on my positioning at the dock.

 Lunch was nothing special, no recruiters or anything.
 It was nice to just relax for once.
 Afterwards, we pre-tripped our truck and out we went.
 Scott got the first drive, and he followed the same route we went yesterday.
-That means he got on the freeway finally.
+That means he finally got on the freeway.
 Yay for him!
 Scott is definitely improving, but he is still having some problems with his down shifting.
-After an hour and about 20 minutes, we took a short break, then I got to get behind the wheel.
+After an hour and about 20 minutes, we took a short break, then I got to be behind the wheel.
 It was a tougher route today, and longer than anything I had driven yet.
-Up hill, down hill, urban and rural, dealing with traffic the whole time.
+Uphill, downhill, urban and rural, dealing with traffic the whole time.
 I did miss a few gears here and there, but otherwise I've really got this shifting thing down.

 The scariest part of the drive was the last turn around before we headed back to the shifting range to take a break and switch drivers.
 I was coming down a hill off of the interstate to a side street, and stopped at the light.
 Once I had the green, I started rolling out for the left hand turn onto a two lane, two way street.
 The problem was that I didn't hold straight long enough so I took the corner a little short.
 Now, I would have cleared the white line, but some idiot in a lifted red ford heavy duty pickup had parked with his wheels over the line.
 By the time I stopped (in the middle of the turn with traffic behind me, I might add), I think I had about 6 inches to his hood.